 Sora

-The Sora, or porzana carolina, is a wader of many other names that inhabits large swathes of the Americas, from Canada down to South America.
-The chubby little birds may not look like great travelers, but the move hundreds and even thousands of miles each year to migrate and breed.
+The Sora, or porzana Carolina, is a wader of many other names that inhabits large swathes of the Americas, from Canada down to South America.
+The chubby little birds may not look like great travelers, but they move hundreds and even thousands of miles each year to migrate and breed.

-Meadow chicken is my favorite name for the Sora, and Ortalon is another, though that is more of a misnomer, as there is another bird called Ortalon found much earlier in Europe.
+Meadow chicken is my favorite name for the Sora, and Ortalon is another, though that is more of a misnomer, as there is another bird called Ortalon, which was found much earlier in Europe.
 These birds are the most common rail in North America, but can be hard to find due to their natural habitat of marshy, thick vegetation where people find it much more difficult to go.
+Expect to see them at the edges of their domain, wading around for a meal.

 Great Blue Heron